Big Sur: Hiking

 The Pine Ridge Trail (USFS 3E06) is the most popular hiking route into the Ventana Wilderness.
 Hikers can use it to access many campsites in the backcountry, including Ventana Camp, Terrace Creek, Barlow Flats, Sykes, and Redwood camps.
 When open, it is accessible from the Big Sur Station.
 The trail, connecting trails, and the campsites along its route were closed during the Soberanes Fire in July 2016.
 They were damaged by the fire itself and further damaged by the heavy rains during the following winter.
 As of August 2017, the trail was blocked by four major washouts and more than 100 fallen trees across the path.
 Reopening the trail will require an environmental assessment, and perhaps re-routing the trail entirely.

 The Mt.
 Manuel Trail (USFS 2E06) begins within Pfeiffer Big Sur State Park.
 It follows a northeasterly route up the slopes of Mt.
 Manuel.
-Hikers following this route can access Vado, Launtz Creek, and Tin House campsites.
+Hikers following this route can access Vado and Launtz Creek campsites.
 It connects to the Little Sur trail that provides access to the Little Sur River watershed.
 The trail is not maintained.

 The North Coast Ridge Road (USFS 20S05) is accessible from the road to the Ventana Inn and indirectly from the south via Limekiln State Park.
 Parking is available in the north at Cadillac Flat near the Ventana Inn.
 From Ventana Inn, the trail climbs steeply to the crest of the coastal ridge and south about 30 mi to near Cone Peak.
 There are wide views in all directions for almost the entire hike.
 It connects to several trails over its length, including Terrace Creek Trail (closed As of January 2018), Boronda Trail, DeAngulo Trail, Big Sur Trail, Marble Peak Trail, Bee Camp Trail, Lost Valley Connector Trail, Rodeo Flat Trail, and the Arroyo Seco Trail.
 It provides access to Timber Top and Cold Spring Camp.
 It passes near the summit of Anderson Peak (4099 ft) and Marble Peak (4031 ft), and through to the Nacimiento-Fergusson Road and through connects to the Cone Peak Road.
 It is not open to vehicular traffic or bicycles.
 As of January 2018, the trail is closed.

 Garrapata State Park, Andrew Molera State Park, Pfeiffer Big Sur State Park, and Julia Pfeiffer Burns State Park all contain short hiking trails.
 As of January 2018, almost all trails on the east side of Highway 1 in these parks are closed due to the Soberanes Fire and damage sustained during heavy rains the following winter.
 Some trails west of Highway 1 are open.